Install SpinDB

 SHOW io_method;

--- sync (traditional), worker (thread pool), io_uring (Linux, fastest)On Linux, the io_uring method provides the best performance.
-On macOS, the worker method uses a thread pool as a portable alternative.
-No application changes are needed to benefit from this.
+-- sync (traditional), worker (thread pool), io_uring (Linux, fastest)On Linux, io_uring gives the best performance.
+On macOS, worker uses a thread pool as a portable alternative.
+No application changes needed.

 What Else Changed